adamdjbrett/nabpr/_posts/2019-09-03-scholarship-annoucement.md

 subheadline: "Scholarship"
 title: "2020 Dissertation Scholarship Announcement"
 teaser: "NABPR is proud to announce the 2020 Dissertation Scholarship."
-meta_description: "nNABPR is proud to announce the 2020 Dissertation Scholarship."
+meta_description: "NABPR is proud to announce the 2020 Dissertation Scholarship."
 categories:
   - Scholarship
 tags: